A Tree Sperner Lemma: KKM Covers of Trees

 \begin{proof} Choose points $a_i \in D_i$ for each $i$, and put them in a set $A$.
 To show $\D$ is a KKM cover of $T$ relative to $A$, it remains to show the path-covering property.

 If for some pair $a_i$ and $a_j$ in $A$, the path-covering property did not hold, then the path between $a_i$ and $a_j$ would contain a point $y$ that is not covered by $D_i \cup D_j$.
-Then $X \setminus \{y\}$ would have two connected components that would separate $a_i$ from $a_j$, so $D_i$ and $D_j$ would then lie in different components and could not be pairwise intersecting, a contradiction. \end{proof}
+Then $X \setminus \{y\}$ would have two connected components that would separate $a_i$ from $a_j$.
+Then $D_{i}$ and $D_{j}$ must lie in different components because each is connected.
+But then they could not be pairwise intersecting, a contradiction. \end{proof}